-Object-oriented frameworks are a powerful technique for largescale reuse capable of delivering high levels of design and code reuse.
+Introduction Object-oriented frameworks are a powerful technique for large-scale reuse capable of delivering high levels of design and code reuse.
 As software systems evolve in complexity, object-oriented frameworks are increasingly becoming more important in many kinds of applications, new domains, and different contexts: industry, academia, and single organizations.

-Although frameworks promise higher development productivity, shorter time-to-market, and higher quality, these benefits are gained only over time and require up-front investments.
-Before being able to use a framework successfully, users usually need to spend a lot of effort on understanding its underlying architecture and design principles, and on learning how to customize it, which together imply a steep learning curve.
-This effort can be significantly reduced with good documentation and training material.
+Although frameworks promise higher development productivity, shorter time-tomarket, and higher quality, these benefits are only gained over time and require up-front investments.
+Before being able to use a framework successfully, users usually need to spend a lot of effort on understanding its underlying architecture and design principles, and on learning how to customize it, which all together implies a steep learning curve that can be significantly reduced with good documentation and training material.